-Pistachio Pesto – Our pesto recipe is a versatile sauce that elevates pasta, sandwiches, salads, pizza, and bread; it is tasty and easy to make, and it’s ready in 15 minutes!
+Pesto Recipe – Our pesto recipe is a versatile sauce that elevates pasta, sandwiches, salads, pizza, and crusty dipping bread.
+Like our Middle Eastern skhug or chimichurri with cilantro, the flavorful sauce is easy to make and ready in 15 minutes!

 WHAT YOU NEED TO MAKE THIS RECIPE

-- Pistachios: Toast pistachios beforehand to pronounce their flavor.
+- Pistachios: Toast the pistachios to pronounce their flavor.

 - Basil: Use four bundles of large-leaf Italian basil.

 - Garlic: I suggest using four cloves, but don’t let my recipe tell you how much garlic to use – measure with your heart.

 - Spices: I season the zesty pesto sauce with salt, black pepper, and red pepper flakes.

 SUBSTITUTIONS AND VARIATIONS

 - Nuts: I use pistachios in this recipe, but change it up with pine nuts, walnuts, almonds, pecans, or cashews.

-- Greens: In addition to basil, add other leafy greens like kale, arugula, spinach, or watercress.
+- Greens: In addition to basil, you can add other leafy greens like kale, arugula, spinach, or watercress to brighten the sauce.

 - Add Flavor: Take pesto up a notch by changing the flavor profile a bit; use roasted red peppers, jalapeños, or sun-dried tomato.